xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 See the [Deployment](../Deployment/README.md) chapter and its subsections for instructions.

-It is possible to deploy an ArangoDB cluster by simply launching a bunch of Docker containers with the right command line options to link them up, or even on a single machine starting multiple ArangoDB processes.
-In that case, synchronous replication will work within the deployed ArangoDB cluster, and automatic fail-over in the sense that the duties of a failed server will automatically be assigned to another, surviving one.
-However, since the ArangoDB cluster cannot within itself launch additional instances, replacement of failed nodes is not automatic and scaling up and down has to be managed manually.
+It is possible to deploy an AvocadoDB cluster by simply launching a bunch of Docker containers with the right command line options to link them up, or even on a single machine starting multiple AvocadoDB processes.
+In that case, synchronous replication will work within the deployed AvocadoDB cluster, and automatic fail-over in the sense that the duties of a failed server will automatically be assigned to another, surviving one.
+However, since the AvocadoDB cluster cannot within itself launch additional instances, replacement of failed nodes is not automatic and scaling up and down has to be managed manually.
 This is why we do not recommend this setup for production deployment.